 Notice how it isn't the number of fields that drive conversions, but the kind of questions you ask.

 Evidently, people are more likely to fill out a form if you ask non-threatening questions—questions that don’t invade their privacy or aren't sensitive or confidential.
 That's the golden rule of the Breadcrumb Technique, where you get visitors to say yes to a much smaller request before the big ask.

 In a day and age when data-driven, personalized digital marketing is key to success, it can be tempting to jump the gun and try to learn everything about your customers upon initial contact.
 While this may be your initial temptation, avoid it.

 Try asking for only the essential information when collecting leads from landing pages.
 Then, rely on other methods for collecting consumer data later on in the customer journey to use for customer profiles and marketing automation.

 Wait.
 Did we forget to mention testing your landing pages?
-Now may be a good time to mention that President Obama raised an additional $60 million for his campaign using A/B testing.
+Now is a good time to mention that President Obama raised an additional $60 million for his campaign using A/B testing.

 When it comes to optimizing your landing pages, you don’t have to go it alone.
 There are several software solutions (CROs) that will help you with planning, testing, and analyzing your landing pages and performance.

 49-51.
 Over 90% of visitors who reported reading headlines also mentioned they read CTA copy.